Bsting118/PirateXR/README.md

 In this game, you play as a pirate in VR and try to shoot as many targets with your ship's cannons as quickly as possible within a given time limit.
 Use your VR controllers to teleport/traverse the ship's deck, control the cannons, and steer the ship!

-Also, here's a screenshot of the game taken while playing it in an Oculus Quest 2 headset:
+Also, here's an early screenshot of the game taken while playing it in an Oculus Quest 2 headset:

 ![PirateXR-In-Unity-Editor](https://github.com/Bsting118/PirateXR/blob/main/piratexr_github_coverphoto.jpeg)